-4.1.2 Natural Environment
+3.4.1.2 Natural Environment

-Level 1 and Level 2 trails may be located in Natural Environment Zones where it can be demonstrated that the trail will not result in negative impact to the adjacent ecological features and functions of the ESA.
+Level 1 and Level 2 trails may be located in Natural Environment Zones where it can be demonstrated

-In exceptional situations, a Level 3 trail may be permitted within a Natural Environment Zone to existing connection upgrade an between neighbourhoods subject to the 'Process' outlined in Section 2.2 of the Guidelines.
+In exceptional situations, a Level 3 trail may be permitted within a Natural Environment Zone to upgrade existing connection between neighbourhoods subject to the 'Process' outlined in Section 2.2 of the Guidelines.
 These trails provide visitor access and are to be designed and implemented to protect environmental features and to accommodate areas of increased visitor use.
 Currently, there is one Level 3 trail in the northwest corner of the MVHF ESA (south) that connects Attawandaron Road to Fanshawe Park Road West and the trail system within the MVHF ESA (north).